cptemre/mern-project-no-2-remote-fashion/README.md

 - User and seller gets only his/her single orders with id param.
 - Admin can see any single order.
 - isShipping query is tested as well.

+## UPDATE ORDER

+- Will be tested after courier functionalities are ready.